am-eskandari/comp2216-user-guide-project/docs/formatting-tables.md

 :material-check-circle:{ .green-checkmark } Formatting a table using predefined table styles and customization options.

-Great job 🤗.
 You can now effectively create and format tables in Excel to organize and analyze your data efficiently.

 > Click on the link below to move on to the next step: **[Using a Formula](using-formulas.md)**